-I’ve wanted to prepare stuffed burgers for a while now (probably for two months).
+I’ve been wanting to prepare stuffed burgers for a while now.
 I took a long time because I knew that if I was going to stuff my beef, I needed to stuff it with something worthwhile.
 I wanted to use two stuffing ingredients, ones that would compliment each other and when united, make our taste buds jump of joy.
 Then it hit me…bacon and pesto.
 The perfect two.
 Each can make a dish shine, so you can only imagine what happens when they are combined!

 - 1 lb. organic ground beef